TABLE OF CONTENTS

 - enable the maintenance creditor to bring precautionary measures laid down in the legislation of the requested Member State.

-As regards the decisions laid down in the section referred to in (ii):
+The decisions laid down in the section referred to in (ii):

-- they are recognised in the requested Member State except if any of the grounds for refusal of recognition laid down in the Regulation are proven to exist;
+- are recognised in the requested Member State except if any of the grounds for refusal of recognition laid down in the Regulation are proven to exist;

 - if they are enforceable in the Member State of origin, the maintenance creditor may request that the court or competent authority of the requested Member State recognises its enforceability in accordance with the procedure laid down in the Regulation;